Lesson 4 of6

 Oracles against the nations

-Prophetic judgments announced against nations outside of Israel and Judah are common in prophetic books (for example, Isaiah 13-23; Jeremiah 46-51; Ezekiel 25-32).
-Zephaniah 2:4-15 is a short version of such pronouncements.
-The function of this type of prophetic speech is debated both within the actual speaking of the prophets and within the books in their present form.
-Did Zephaniah actually speak these words to a flesh-and-blood audience, and, if so, what was the purpose of such speaking?
 Likely, the words were spoken only to Judeans, but the text does not name a specific occasion for doing so.
-All that can be said is that they are spoken after the destruction announced in 1:2-18 had taken place.
-In the aftermath, the oracles against the nations could be seen as the first phase of a restoration that is more fully described in the chapter 3, but the text does not draw a direct connection.
-Perhaps the oracles against the nations were used to set up the Judean audience for the denunciation in the first part of chapter 3 as Amos 1-2 does for an Israelite audience a century earlier.
-Again, the connection, if it is the case, is not explicitly stated in the text.
+All that can be said is that they are positioned after the destruction announced in 1:2-18 had taken place.
+In the aftermath, the oracles against the nations could be seen as the first phase of a restoration that is more fully described in chapter 3, but the text does not draw a direct connection.
+Perhaps the oracles against the nations were used to set up the Judean audience for the denunciation in the first part of chapter 3 as the opening chapters of Amos did for an Israelite audience a century earlier.
+If God can and will bring justice and judgment to those other nations, is Judah also not eligible for this treatment?

 Prophetic tradition